Spatulox/MyGesApis/DOCUMENTATION.md

-Vient de la documentation de [SebPautot](https://github.com/SebPautot)
+Comes from the [SebPautot](https://github.com/SebPautot)'s documentation

 # myges-documentation
 Documentation for the MyGES API